asyylz/ReactJS-StarterProjects/README.md

             <br>
             <p> <strong>Description:</strong>The StarRating component renders a star rating system where users can hover over stars to preview their rating before clicking to select.
 It dynamically updates star icons based on user interactions, offering a visually intuitive rating experience.
             <br>
-            <strong>Concepts:</strong><em>State Management with React Hooks (useState):</em>The component employs useState to manage the current rating and hover states, enabling real-time updates to star appearances in response to user interactions.
-Event Handling: Event handlers such as handleClick, handleMouseEnter, and handleMouseLeave are implemented to respond to user actions, facilitating the selection and preview of star ratings.
+            <strong>Concepts:</strong><em><br>State Management with React Hooks (useState):</em>The component employs useState to manage the current rating and hover states, enabling real-time updates to star appearances in response to user interactions.<br>
+            <em>Event Handling:</em>Event handlers such as handleClick, handleMouseEnter, and handleMouseLeave are implemented to respond to user actions, facilitating the selection and preview of star ratings.
             </p>
         </details>
     </ul>